mvolkmann/MyUnixEnv/notes/GoNotes.md

 Because simplicity and performance are major goals, many features found in other programming languages are not present in Go.
-These include classes (and inheritance), annotations, exceptions, and generic types.
+These include classes (and inheritance), annotations, exceptions, the ternary operator, and generic types.
+The lack of support for generic types means that there can be no generic `map`, `filter`, and `reduce` functions for collections.
 It is possible that generic types may be added in a future version and that is an area of active debate.